Subchapter A. INDIVIDUAL SELF-INSURANCE

 Bureau—The Bureau of Workers’ Compensation of the Department.

-Cash flow protection amount—The maximum amount of benefits a self-insurer pays over a 2-year period on an occurrence without reimbursement from an excess insurer under a specific excess insurance policy with a per year per occurrence cash protection plan.
+Cash flow protection amount—The maximum amount of benefits a self-insurer pays over a 2-year period on an occurrence without reimbursement from an insurer under a specific excess insurance policy with a per year per occurrence cash protection plan.

 Claims service company—An individual, corporation, partnership or association engaged in the business of servicing a self-insurer’s claims, including the adjusting and handling of claims, the payment of benefits and the provision of required reports.